vigilantee-seek/ML-Notes/theory/rl.md

 > Supervised learning is learning from a training set of labeled examples provided by a knowledgable external supervisor.
 Each example is a description of a situation together with a speciﬁcation—the label—of the correct action the system should take to that situation, which is often to identify a category to which the situation belongs.
 The object of this kind of learning is for the system to extrapolate, or generalize, its responses so that it acts correctly in situations not present in the training set.
 This is an important kind of learning, but alone it is not adequate for learning from interaction.
 In interactive problems it is often impractical to obtain examples of desired behavior that are both correct and representative of all the situations in which the agent has to act.

-To smmarize, I think, the major discrimination lies on the envirionment.
+To summarize, I think, the major discrimination lies on the environment.
 Supervised learning is for static environmental conditions while a reinforcement learning method is more suitable to handle dynamic scenes.
 Popularly speaking, supervised learning is to rear livestock in pens, by contrast, reinforcement learning is to leave livestock in wild by themselves.

 As for unsupervised learning: